Will Illinois cover the spread vs. Marquette? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Last year, the 74.3 points per game the Fighting Illini recorded were just four more points than the Golden Eagles gave up (70.3).
+- Last year, the 74.3 points per game the Fighting Illini averaged were only four more points than the Golden Eagles gave up (70.3).

-- Illinois had a 13-4 record against the spread and a 15-4 record overall last season when scoring more than 70.3 points.

-- The Golden Eagles scored an average of 79.3 points per game last year, 12.1 more points than the 67.2 the Fighting Illini gave up.

 Bet on this or any college basketball matchup at BetMGM